-In the United Kingdom, the whole RIA process aims to provide support for sustainable policymaking.
-The assessment is based on a wide range of different indicators, including social, environmental and ecological.
-However, economic indicators seem to be the most important.
-The assessments analyze the impact of regulation over several time periods (i.e. short, medium and long-term), and they attempt to take into account external shocks and irregular developments.
+economic indicators seem to be the most important.
+The assessments analyze the impact of regulation over several time periods (i.e., short, medium and long-term), and they attempt to take into account external shocks and irregular developments.

-However, for arguably the most important and certainly most complex political project in a generation - Brexit - the government has so far not delivered a substantial sustainability assessment, although this does not preclude one being done in due course.
+However, for arguably the most important and certainly most complex political project in a generation - Brexit - the government has so far not delivered a substantial sustainability assessment.